The City of Cocoa Beach Water Reclamation Facility (WRF)

 The Cocoa Beach WRF provides a low cost, reliable, and sustainable supply of reclaimed water for residential lawns, city green space and golf course turf irrigation.
 The reclaimed water distribution system is the primary method of effluent disposal.
 Greater than 90 % of the treated wastewater is used for irrigation.

 When wastewater flows are greater than reclaimed water demand and storage tank capacity, the highly treated effluent is discharged to the Banana River Lagoon.
-As part of the recent facility upgrades, a reclaimed aquifer storage and recovery well (ASR) was constructed.
+As part of the recent facility upgrades, a reclaimed aquifer storage well (ASR) was constructed.
 The well will provide storage of excess reclaimed water, minimizing effluent discharge to the lagoon, and to augment the shortfall between supply and demand of reclaimed water during the dry season.

 Tours of the facility can be provided to individuals and groups that would like to learn more about the wastewater treatment process.